Edgewater Technology shooting

 2000 mass shooting in Massachusetts, U.S.

 On December 26, 2000, a mass shooting occurred at Edgewater Technology in Wakefield, Massachusetts, United States.
 Michael Morgan McDermott, an employee at Edgewater Technology, shot and killed seven of his coworkers.
 It is the deadliest mass shooting in Massachusetts history.

 Shooting

-The weapons McDermott used were an AK-47 variant, a 12-gauge shotgun and a .32 caliber pistol.
+The weapons McDermott used were an AK-47 variant Semi-Automatic Rifle, a 12-gauge shotgun and a .32 caliber pistol.
 He fired off a total of 37 rounds, shooting his victims in the back of the head repeatedly.
 Police later found a .460-calibre Weatherby Mark V rifle in McDermott's locker.

 McDermott was found by police sitting calmly and stated that he did not speak German.
 At trial, he stated that he was born without a soul and that God had allowed him to earn a soul by traveling back in time to kill Nazis.
 However, the prosecution asserted that the killings were motivated by his employer's garnishment of his wages for the IRS in order to pay back taxes that he owed.
 Evidence also showed that he had researched how to fake mental illness.